Money Market Fund

 There is no sales charge or 12b-1 fee associated with Institutional Class shares.
 Class R-1, R-2, and R-3 shares may only be purchased for certain qualified retirement plans as set forth in the prospectus.

 Class B shares and Legacy Class B shares are not available for purchase by any investor after 5/1/2015.

 State Farm Investment Management Corp., the investment adviser for each fund, has voluntarily agreed to reimburse each fund for certain annual operating expenses.
 This agreement may be eliminated at any time.

-2 The 7-day current yield (%) reflects the net yield for each share class, after Fund expenses.
+2 The 7-day current yield (%) reflects the net yield for each share class of the Money Market Fund, after expenses.
+The 7-day current yield more closely reflects the current earnings of the Money Market Fund than the total return quotation.
 State Farm Investment Management Corp and/or State Farm VP Management Corp. have elected to waive all or a portion of their fees due from the Fund to prevent the Fund's yield from decreasing below zero.
 This waiver is voluntary and may be discontinued at any time.
 The waiver may also reduce the Fund's net annual operating expenses to a level below the net level shown in the table above.
-The 7-day current yield more closely reflects the current earnings of the Money Market Fund than the total return quotation.
+The 7-day unsubsidized yield represents what the yield would have been without the waiver.
+For more information, please call 800-447-4930 or visit statefarm.com.
+Applies to the Money Market Fund only.